missionpinball/mpf-docs/docs/gmc/slides.md

 Check out the [MPFVariable Config Reference](reference/mpf-variable.md) for documentation.

+## The Special "Overlay" Slide

+Sometimes you may want to display a widget onscreen using `widget_player:` without targeting a specific slide.
+There are two scenarios that GMC supports:

+* **No Slide Specified**
+  If you call `widget_player:` without passing a `slide:` argument, the widget will be played on whatever the currently active slide is.
+This is convenient for when you don't know or don't care what that slide may be.
+The downside is that if this slide is removed the widget will go with it, which you may not want.

+* **Special "Overlay" Slide**
+  Each `MPFDisplay` has a special "overlay" slide that sits on top of the slide stack.
+If you call `widget_player:` and pass `slide: _overlay` (note the preceding underscore) then the display will render the widget on top of all of the slides.
+This means that if any slide is added or removed from the stack, the widget will be unaffected.

 ## Slide Custom Methods

 With all of the robust features available through Godot, how can you use MPF to control behavior of a slide after it's on screen?
 Through the use of **slide methods**, a new feature of MPF to trigger custom behavior on a slide.